Featured Book Recommendation!

 Getting Licensed to Sell Medicare

-Here are some of the important areas of study you will find in the health insurance license process:
+Here are some of the important areas of study a prospective sales agent will find in the health insurance license process:

 - Claims adjudication and how it affects health plan members’ access to care